Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Related Work

+\textbf{CDR with Pre-training \& Fine-tuning.} The pre-training \& fine-tuning approach is another main solution to the cross-domain recommendation problem.
+Conventional methods~\cite{chen2021user,yang2022click} usually adopted the same model for both pre-training and fine-tuning.
+That is, we first pre-train on the source domain to obtain a base model and then fine-tune the resulting base model with the data from the target domain.
+However, as mentioned in previous studies~\cite{he2021analyzing, kumar2022fine}, those methods can easily get stuck in the local optima once the target data distribution is far away from the source data distribution.
 Therefore, later studies such as KEEP~\cite{zhang2022keep} adopted the knowledge plugging framework, in which the pre-trained knowledge is inserted into the target domain.
 However, due to the large amount of training data and the corresponding model architecture, the extracted knowledge from KEEP is rather static.
 CTNet~\cite{liu2023continual} further proposed a continuous knowledge transfer algorithm for dynamic knowledge transfer.
 The above knowledge plugging paradigm is indeed capable of adapting the final model to the target domain through fine-tuning; however, they can not deal with entities with different feature schemas.

 Regardless of the extensive research on CDR, few of them can be directly applied to effectively handle the multi-entity recommendation problem as the underlying feature schemas can be significantly different.
 Fortunately, our proposed MKT algorithms can deal with the heterogeneous feature schemas with a well-designed HFA module.
 It also prevents the model from being dominated by the source domain through transferring knowledge from a pre-trained multi-entity model to the target-entity model.